adhinnnugroho/adhinnnugroho/README.md

 # 👋 Hello, Nice to meet you!

-I am Adhi Nugroho, a Full-stack Web Developer and full-time freelancer with 3 years of experience, specializing in building scalable and efficient web applications.
-Over the past 2 years, I have honed my expertise in backend development using Laravel, bringing real-time interactivity to life through Livewire, and crafting modern frontend designs with TailwindCSS and Alpine.js.
+Full-stack Web Developer with over 3 years of experience across various projects, including the development of an e-library, a travel ticket booking application, and a class booking and attendance system for Golden English.

+Proficient in backend development with Laravel, creating real-time interactivity using Livewire, and building modern frontends with TailwindCSS, Alpine.js, React.js, and Next.js.
+Focused on ensuring stability and ease of maintenance in applications.

-Currently, I am expanding my skill set by incorporating Node.js into my toolkit, aiming to continuously innovate and deliver the best solutions in future projects.
+Currently, I am expanding my skill set with Node.js and open to new opportunities that drive innovation and success.

 <h3 align="left">Connect with me:</h3>